abdulahad7/Blender-MOCAP/README.md

 * Make gui better.
 * Use [Videopose](https://github.com/facebookresearch/VideoPose3D) in future to estimate pose estimation values

-# This is version 1.0 of "real time 3d pose estimation with Blender".
-The result is not good at all.
+# This is version 1.0 of "Realtime MOCAP with Blender".
+Still much things to do in future.